JonathanFSilva/mergers/README.md

 * **Wadson Garbes** - *Initial work* - [Wadson Garbes](https://wadsongarbes.pythonanywhere.com)

 See also the list of [contributors](https://github.com/mergers/contributors) who participated in this project.

-## Licence

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Agradecimentos

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc